Main characters: Main Characters

 - Traditional Fantasy Reporter

 One of the crow tengu who live up on Youkai Mountain, Aya runs the newspaper known as the Bunbunmaru.
-Because she gets carried away and exaggerates things when writing articles, people don't really like to be featured in her paper.
+A shameless reporter notorious for her often salacious articles on various people, and is always looking for a new story to publicize.
 While she is strong, to the point that sometimes she accidentally wins fights when she was really just trying to take pictures for her newspaper, she prefers to work on her paper far more than fighting.

 She technically first appears in Bohemian Archive in Japanese Red, which came out a few days before Phantasmagoria of Flower View, though she's put here as this is her first official appearance.
 This makes her the first character to be introduced in an artbook before showing up in game.

 - A Day in the Limelight: She's the star of the 'Bunkachou' games Shoot the Bullet and Double Spoiler, as well as Bohemian Archive in Japanese Red and Alternative Facts in Eastern Utopia, which feature articles written by Aya for her newspaper.
 She's also a playable character in Hidden Star in Four Seasons.

 - Almighty Janitor: She's an extremely powerful and old youkai, but her day job is merely being a reporter and due to the rigid tengu caste system she can't really advance in rank in tengu society.

 - Bad Liar: She tries to lie to Hecatia that she only writes about the truth, which she doesn't buy.

 - With her polite, humble way of speaking and apparently trivial motives, it's easy to forget that Aya is over a thousand years old and one of the stronger named characters in the series.